 Per-seat subscriptions: Fixed monthly cost per user.
 Simple, but you pay whether the seat is used or not.

 Credit-based: Pay per contact revealed or enriched.
-Flexible, but costs can spike unpredictably — especially when phone lookups cost 5–10x more than emails.
+Flexible, but costs can spike — especially when phone lookups cost 5–10x more than emails.

 Watch for hidden costs.
 Some providers gate API access, phone numbers, or international data behind higher tiers.
-Others charge extra for intent data or enrichment features that you assumed were included.
+Always calculate the cost per usable contact, not just the sticker price.

 How to Test a Provider Before You Commit